UniqueNetwork/unique_docs/docs/concepts/polkadot.md

 **Upgrade easily**

-Like all software, blockchains need upgrade to stay relevant and improve over time.
-However, upgrading conventional chains requires what are called “hard forks”, which create two separate transaction histories that can devide a community in two parts and often take months of work.
+Like all software, blockchains need upgrades to stay relevant and improve over time.
+However, upgrading conventional chains requires what are called “hard forks”, which create two separate transaction histories that can divide a community into two parts and often take months of work.
 Polkadot enables forkless upgrades, allowing blockchains to evolve and adapt easily as soon as better technology becomes available.

 **Bridges**